binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 categories: metrics, cassandra
 ---

-I work for a company with a reasonably large Cassandra deployment.
-I wanted to get a better idea of how the latency metrics for the deployment were gathered and what exactly they represent, so I spent some time walking through code and developer materials.
-Here's what I found.
+I recently looked at a DataDog graph of Cassandra client write latencies and realized I had no idea what the words on it actually meant.
+I spent quite some time walking through the Cassandra code to figure it out.
+Here are the bullet points from that exploration.

 To set the stage, I'm dealing with a Cassandra 2.1.13 environment.
 Quite a bit has changed with metrics in Cassandra since then, as that